genome/bfx-workshop/lectures/week_04/alignment_assignment.md

 Note that a BAM file must be **sorted by coordinate** before it can be indexed.
 Our merged BAM is, because we ran it through `samtools sort`.
 If you try to index one of the unsorted read group BAMs, like `aligned/normal/2895499331.bam`, samtools will give you an error.

+### Cleaning up

+When you're done, type `exit` in the container to release your interactive job.

 ## 5 Viewing the data with IGV